 Slovakia’s CSRD transposition was completed through amendments to the Accounting Act, effective from 1 June 2024.

-The Slovakian Tax Authority functions as supervisory authority for the transposed obligations, with sanctions for non-compliance with the sustainability reporting obligations ranging from EUR 100 up to EUR 1,000,000 depending on the type of offence.
+The Slovakian Tax Authority functions as the supervisory authority for the transposed obligations, with sanctions for non-compliance with the sustainability reporting obligations ranging from EUR 100 up to EUR 1,000,000 depending on the type of offence.
 The transposed obligations are generally in line with the CSRD.

 Authors: